Club History 1: Foundation and the Nineteenth Century

 According to the the club's minute book, Worcester City Chess Club was re-founded in 1837 and the first mention in published sources was in 1845 when the Illustrated London News stated that the club met in the Museum, Foregate Street.
 However, it is possible to trace Worcester's association with the "royal game" back to the twelfth century because Alexander of Neckham, who is buried in Worcester Cathedral, wrote about the game in 1180.
 Worcester has also the doubtful distinction of having hosted the Synod in 1240 at which the Church banned priests and monks from playing chess.
 This edict was almost certainly a heavy-handed reaction to the popularity of the game.
 Taking the verifiable date of 1837, it is believed that only two other British clubs have such a long history.
 It is interesting to see over and over again in the early records an important item of expenditure: candles!

 From the mid-eighteenth century, teams representing the city played Birmingham and Cheltenham.
 In 1855 Worcester beat Birmingham in a chess match, but Worcester lost the return match in the following year 2-12.
+Two postal games were played against Bristol (Chess Players Chronicle ns ii, 1860, pp.235-7) and each club scored a win.
 The Era reported that an 8-player knock-out tournament was held in 1860 won by Mr Fanning.
 In 1861, the club played two games against Bristol and was reported to be meeting at Worcester natural History Society.
 The first of several blindfold simultaneous exhibitions at Worcester was given by Joseph Henry Blackburn on 27 April 1863 where the master played ten opponents at the rooms of the Natural History Society.
 The session lasted 7 hours finishing at about 3am.
 Balckburne won five games, lost two and two games were unfinished because of the lateness of the hour'.
 In 1864 the city club met players from the rest of Worcesterhire and won 11½-7½.
 In 1873 Worcester played a 12-board match against Birmingham losing by 1 point.
 In 1874 Worcester Chess Club played Cheltenham Chess Club winning 9-8.
 In the 1873 and 1874 seasons the Worcester was led by Lord Lyttleton and Rev Charles Ranken.
 In 1875, a club handicap tournament was won by G Newman.
 The Chess Player's Chronicle of 1878 reports that the honorary secretary, J Wood had donated a claret cup as a prize for as knock-out format competition, which attracted eight players.
 Later in the same year, Ranken donated a £5 cup as a prize for another competition.
 Another player representing Worcester in those matches was Hereford-based Edwyn Anthony, editor of the Hereford Times.
 On both 14 and 15 November 1881 Joseph Blackburne played ten players simultaneously in blindfold displays at Worcester Royal Grammar School.
 In the first display, four of the games, one against Ranken, were unfinished because of the evening start.
 Of the 20 games at Worcester, Blackburne won 17 losing to Rev Ranken and Mr Parkinson and drawing with Mr Michael a member of Birmingham Chess Club.
 Blackburn paid a further visit to Worcester on 8 December 1885 when the blindfold display was held in the Vestry Hall.
 On the following day, he played gave two simultaneous displays winning 12 and drawing one game in the first session.
 In the second session, he played a furher 12 players that included Ranken and lost only against FG Jones winning the rest.
 Ranken invited Blackburne to give a simultaneous exhibition at Worcester on 8 December 1897.
 There were several unfinished games three of which were declared draws and among the completed games two were draws and the rest won by Blackburne.
 For one of Blackburne's blindfold victories at Worcester click here.

 The earliest recorded meeting place of the club is the Museum room at the then Worcester Grammar School.
 After 1882, the club met at the Guildhall and then moved to the Victoria Hotel in 1899.
 The club transferred to the Central Hotel on the Cross in 1903 where facilities for members were provided from 3pm on club days.